top of page

 Sleep, Mood, and Metabolism: The Hidden Hormone Disruptors

 Your emotional well-being directly influences sleep quality — and poor sleep throws hormones into chaos.
+In fact, sleep and circadian rhythm disruptions are now recognized as major contributors to stubborn weight gain.

 😴 Lack of sleep leads to: